kakabisht/discord-BOT/README.md

 > pip install -r requirements.txt

 note: (This script is written for the bash shell.
 If you use the csh or fish shells, there are alternate activate.csh and activate.fish scripts you should use instead.)

-you are all set now.
+You are all set now.
 Happy developing!